Former Vue owner ‘surprised’ by current owners’ indictment - Mississippi's Best Community Newspaper

 NATCHEZ — A local businessman who was a previous owner of the Hotel Vue and part of the sale to two men last December said he was shocked to learn the two men had been indicted Oct.
 16 on federal bank fraud and money laundering charges.

-Ryan P. Mullen, 39, resident of Jayess and Duane A. Dufrene, 53, a resident of Destrehan, Louisiana, were indicted on Oct.
-16, 2020 by a federal grand jury for conspiracy to commit bank fraud and money laundering, in addition to multiple counts of substantive bank fraud and money laundering, U.S. Attorney Peter G. Strasser of the Eastern District of Louisiana announced in a Tuesday press release.
+Ryan P. Mullen, 39, resident of Jayess and Duane A. Dufrene, 53, resident of Destrehan, Louisiana, were indicted on Oct.
+16, 2020, by a federal grand jury for conspiracy to commit bank fraud and money laundering, in addition to multiple counts of substantive bank fraud and money laundering, U.S. Attorney Peter G. Strasser of the Eastern District of Louisiana announced in a Tuesday press release.

 “I saw it last night,” said Vidal Davis of Natchez whose company Riverview Real Estate LLC, sold the Hotel Vue to Mullen on Dec.
 31, 2019.
 “I was pretty surprised, I guess you’d say the least.”

-The indictment also mentions the The Briars Bed and Breakfast and the Super 8 Motel near the view that Mullen purchased in separate deals.
+The indictment also mentions the The Briars Bed and Breakfast and the Super 8 Motel near the Hotel Vue that Mullen purchased in separate deals.

 Davis said he had no advance warning of the indictment and that he had not been interview by any investigators.